Anonymous-AAA/Signal-Protocol-Implementation/README.md

 1. Create a virtual environment using: $ python3 -m venv path/to/venv

-2. Activate the virtual environment using: $ cd path/to/venv
+2. Activate the virtual environment using: $ cd path/to/venv <b>
                                            $ source bin/activate

 3. Install required packages and modules using: $pip install -r requirements.txt